pbklink/motif-core/etc/motif-core.api.md

     export function initialiseStatic(): void;
 }

-// Warning: (ae-missing-release-tag) "PriceAndHasUndisclosedRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "PriceAndHasUndisclosedTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "PriceAndHasUndisclosedRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "PriceAndHasUndisclosedTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class PriceAndHasUndisclosedRenderValue extends GenericRenderValue<PriceAndHasUndisclosedRenderValue.DataType> {
+export class PriceAndHasUndisclosedTextFormattableValue extends GenericTextFormattableValue<PriceAndHasUndisclosedTextFormattableValue.DataType> {
-    constructor(data: PriceAndHasUndisclosedRenderValue.DataType | undefined);
+    constructor(data: PriceAndHasUndisclosedTextFormattableValue.DataType | undefined);
 }

 // @public (undocumented)
-export namespace PriceAndHasUndisclosedRenderValue {
+export namespace PriceAndHasUndisclosedTextFormattableValue {
     // (undocumented)
     export interface DataType {
         // (undocumented)